karatelabs/karate/README.md

 > Also refer to the [`eval`](#eval) keyword for a simpler way to execute arbitrary JavaScript that can be useful in some situations.

 ### The `karate` object
-A JavaScript function or expression at runtime has access to a utility object in a variable named: `karate`.
+A JavaScript function or [Karate expression](#karate-expressions) at runtime has access to a utility object in a variable named: `karate`.
 This provides the following methods:

 Operation | Description
 --------- | -----------